 1. Scope

-This document presents the Enhanced Voice Service (EVS) codec design constraints within 3GPP TSG SA4).
-The development of the EVS codec was initiated at SA4#58 in April 2010.
-This document is based on the high level technical requirement of TR 22.813 V10.0.0 which was approved at SA#47.
-In addition, the design constraints need to reflect the requirements set forward in Section 9 of TS 22.173.
-Section 2 of this document describes the set of design constraints of the EVS candidate codecs.
+This document presents the Immersive Voice and Audio Services (IVAS) codec design constraints within 3GPP TSG SA4).
+The development of the IVAS codec was initiated at SA#77 in September 2017.
+This document is based on the IVAD WID that was approved at that meeting.
+Section 2 of this document describes the set of design constraints of the IVAS candidate codecs.

-2. EVS Design Constraints
+2. IVAS Design Constraints